Legend of Zelda: Ocarina of TImeRetro Review - The Game Crater

 3. The Low Health Reminder

 The fact that this is one of the top three lowlights shows how good this game really is.
-But, it also shows how annoying that noise was.
-As if I wasn’t stressed enough by the fact that I had low health, I now have an incessant beeping in my ears reminding me of this.
+But it also shows how annoying that noise was.
+As if I wasn’t stressed enough by my low health, I now have an incessant beeping in my ears reminding me of this.
 It also continues to beep until I find a new source of health.
 The odd beep or even a flash would have been preferable.
-This, however, was just overkill, and the source of some much-unneeded frustration.
+This, however, was just overkill and the source of some much-unneeded frustration.

 Biggest Surprise in Ocarina of Time

-No matter what we expect of a game, there is always something that comes out of left-field and takes us by surprise.
-Sometimes it’s a good thing, and sometimes not.
+No matter what we expect of a game, something always comes out of left field and takes us by surprise.
+Sometimes, it’s a good thing, and sometimes not.

 Ocarina of Time